-A Passage to India - Restaurante Taj Mahal, the best there is
+A Passage to India - Restaurante Taj Mahal

 As a small child I appeared as a beggar in a play called The Hungry Ones, by Indian author Asif Currimbhoy at New York's Café La MaMa.
 They painted my upper half dark brown and I wore a dhoti.
 One night, it fell off, exposing my torn underwear and white legs.

 Many years later, I was living in the East Village in a fifth floor walk-up bathtub-in-the-kitchen studio, on what was known as Curry Row.
 It was above an Indian restaurant, which isn’t a coincidence as virtually all the storefronts on the block were Indian restaurants.
 I swore, when I moved in, that I would try every single one while I was there – the average bill in these places was $5, so this wasn’t a preposterous idea.
 I only got about halfway through when I started to suspect that there was really just one big kitchen that produced all the food; it all tasted the same.
 It always smelled like curry inside and out (as did I, my friends reported), which was very nice, I thought, until I realized that the cockroaches felt the same way.
 But I still loved Indian food.
 I journeyed to Rajasthan, eating my way to the border of Pakistan.
 And now, when I return to New York, I visit my favorite venue for Haute Indian, recommended to me by author Gita Mehta, Devi.
 It’s not on Sixth Street.
 And a dinner there costs way more than $5.